VirtVul/workshop/references/README.md

 <br>

 Paper - 2017 - **[Digtool: A Virtualization-Based Framework for Detecting Kernel Vulnerabilities](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-pan.pdf)** - an effective, binary-code-only, kernel vulnerability detection framework, built atop a virtualization monitor designed by 360 guys.
 Topics include: trace virtual memory with SPT, #PF (clear P flag in PTE), and MTP/TF; Inject interrupt to connect to debugger; monitor scheduling with trace writes to CurrentThread; use CPU Emulator to trace unprivileged cmp instruction to detect UNPROBE; delay free block reallocate time to detect UAF; instert redzone (unallocated block) to object to detect OOB; detect TOCTTOU by in the same syscall context by the length of interval of two memory accesses with same address.
 There is a Chinese review written by RoarTalk [零日竞赛：Google和360如何改变内核漏洞挖掘领域的规矩？](https://zhuanlan.zhihu.com/p/29641623).
-Questions include:
+My questions include:

 1. in 4.1.1 Virtual Page Monitor: to reduce performance cost, SPTs are only employed for the monitored threads (i.e., the fuzzer threads).
 For non-monitored threads, the original page tables in the guest OS are used. *But won't non-monitored threads corrupt memory of the hypervior since them control the virtual address to machine address process?*